 AVH map: SA distribution map (external link)

 Small herbs with stems reduced and the entire plant consisting of a single inflorescence surrounded by a basal rosette of leaves, or the stem with major branches at or near the base.
 Flowers yellow fluffy balls.
 Flowering between August and November.
-Fruits are reddish brown, tiny daisy-heads to 0.85 mm long and 0.45 mm, covered in white woolly hairs.
-Seeds are tiny brown ovoid seed to 0.7 mm long and 0.4 mm wide are covered in small round projections.
+Fruits are reddish brown, tiny daisy-heads to 85 mm long and 45 mm, covered in white woolly hairs.
+Seeds are tiny brown, ovoid to 0.7 mm long and 0.4 mm wide covered in small round projections.
 Seed embryo type is spatulate.

 Seed collection and propagation